Black cohosh

 Black cohosh as it relates to Osteoporosis in Health report: VDR Taq Gene and Risk for Osteoporosis

 Black cohosh is a popular herbal remedy that has been traditionally used to treat various menopausal symptoms, such as hot flashes, night sweats, and mood swings.
-Some studies suggest that black cohosh may also have potential benefits for osteoporosis, a condition characterized by weakened bones that are more prone to fractures.
+Some studies suggest that black cohosh may also have potential benefits for osteoporosis, a condition characterized by a decrease in bone density and an increased risk of fractures.

 How Black Cohosh May Help with Osteoporosis: